mossbanay/Psychology-3-4/Notes/U3AOS2.md

 Episodic memory refers memories about a specific time or place that was personally experienced.
 This includes details on the time, place, psychological and physiological state, as well as when the event occured.

+Episodic memories are also split into two types: prospective memories (future) and retrospective memories (past).

 ---

 ### Semantic network theory